burtherman/StreamBaseKit/README.md

 # StreamBaseKit - UI toolkit for Firebase

 StreamBaseKit is a Swift UI toolkit for [Firebase](https://www.firebase.com).
-It surfaces Firebase queries as streams that are synched with Firebase in real time, and can be incrementally fetched, combined, or split into multiple sections.
+It surfaces Firebase queries as streams that are synched with Firebase in real time, fetched incrementally, and split into multiple sections.
+These streams can be easily plugged into UI elements like table views.

 ## Installing StreamBaseKit